-How To Make DIY Baking Powder (Quick and Easy Tutorial)
+How to Make DIY Baking Powder (Just 3 Ingredients!)

 Welcome, bakers!
 This is a guest post from Amelia of Home is for Simple.
 She’s sharing with us her quick recipe for DIY baking powder.
 You can whip it together in just a few seconds!
 Missing an ingredient?
 No worries!
 Keep scrolling to find alternatives to ensure your bake goes off perfectly!